Open Season (video game): Reception

 The handheld versions of the game where generally better reviewed.
 Provo would call the DS version "a slick action game that plays like a bizarre mash-up of Metal Slug and Mario" and gave it 7.3/10, with his main problem being the games short length.
-Jack DeVries reviewing the Gameboy Advance version for IGN, concluded that while wasn't "a perfect game by any means", with "some lazy animations" and the "music [was] far from great", it had "an undeniable charm" and was "filled with a lot of cute, and fun characters". he also thought it had a well told story as well as "some nicer than usual cutscenes."
+Jack DeVries reviewing the Game Boy Advance version for IGN, concluded that while wasn't "a perfect game by any means", with "some lazy animations" and the "music [was] far from great", it had "an undeniable charm" and was "filled with a lot of cute, and fun characters".
+He also thought it had a well told story as well as "some nicer than usual cutscenes."